projectglow/glow/docs/source/contributing.rst

 Either to an existing docs page, or create a new one.
 We welcome contributions that include,

-- tips for glow,
+- tips for glow
    - Spark cluster configuration and tuning
    - glow use cases
 - troubleshooting guides and gotchas
 - fix typos, hyperlinks or paths
-- better explanations of,
+- better explanations of
-   - what code snippets in the docs mean
+   - what code snippets in the docs mean?
-   - what cells in notebooks mean
+   - what cells in notebooks mean?
 - unit tests for notebook code
+- new use cases for the library

 To build the docs locally,